What's the best Instant Pot to buy for you and your family?

 So, while I can't comment on other brands, I do know the Instant Pot in and out and can highly recommend it.
 I don't think anyone could regret choosing it.

-When you choose your Instant Pot, you need to select both the model (Lux, Duo, or Smart) and size (5-quart, 6-quart, or 8-quart).
+When you choose your Instant Pot, you need to select both the model (Lux, Duo, Smart, or Ultra) and size (5-quart, 6-quart, or 8-quart).
 Let's go over the choices now.

 Which Instant Pot Model Should You Choose?